Colleen Ballinger: Reception

 Ballinger's YouTube videos have received a total of more than 5 billion views.
 In 2015, Miranda was ranked the 7th "most popular YouTube personality", by Daily American, and one of the "Top 25 Digital Stars", by The Hollywood Reporter.
 The Los Angeles Times wrote of her videos, "this footage is a major hoot".
 Perez Hilton praised Miranda's parody of Sia's song "Chandelier" as "the crowning achievement of music video parodies ... utterly fantastic. ...
-[Ballinger] really has superb comedic timing."
+[Ballinger] really has superb comedic timing".
 Initially, Miranda Sings enjoyed widespread popularity among musical theatre fans.
 Later, her fan base expanded particularly among teenagers.
 TV Guide commented: "Ironically, the character ... was created to satirize the very type of YouTube fame she's managed to cultivate."

-The Times of London commented that although Ballinger's videos have gained her character notice, it "is not online but on stage that Miranda truly comes to ghastly life."
+The Times of London commented that although Ballinger's videos have gained her character notice, it "is not online but on stage that Miranda truly comes to ghastly life".
 A reviewer from the Irish Independent wrote: "There is an endearing sweetness to her performance. ...
 This bizarre and bonkers show is somehow strangely compelling".
 A 2013 reviewer concurred: "[O]nly a truly talented performer could make the Miranda character believable, let alone as endearing as she ends up being."
 AussieTheatre.com stated that Ballinger "creates the most successful parody of the world of YouTube ... she has created an international cult following".
 As the popularity of the character increased, Ballinger was able to book her live Miranda act at larger and larger venues, including the Best Buy Theater in New York City and, among many others, London's Cadogan Hall.
 Newsweek's review of Miranda's YouTube satire of the 2019 James Charles/Tati Westbrook feud noted that although the character "rarely humanizes herself", she has the surprising ability to "make our heart hurt".

 Ballinger's videos as herself have also gained attention: in 2015, her video "Reading Mean Comments" was praised by Cosmopolitan as "hilarious and pretty poignant".
 In each of 2014, 2015, 2016, 2017 and 2018, Ballinger (or Miranda) was nominated for one or more Teen Choice Awards, winning the award for "Web Star: Comedy" in 2015; she was nominated for three 2015 Streamy Awards, winning for best actress, and was nominated for more Streamys in 2016 and 2018; she was nominated for People's Choice Awards in 2016, 2017 and 2019; and Shorty Awards in 2016, 2017 and 2019.
 Ballinger was ranked No. 5 on Forbes magazine's 2017 list of top entertainment influencers.
 She has been ranked No. 1 several times in the weekly Top Comedians Social Media Rankings by The Hollywood Reporter.
-She has also been noted as a YouTuber who is "a good influence on kids".